7wei/shareuhack/_posts/blinkist-an-efficient-way-to-get-key-ideas/index.en-SG.md

 #'related-post-slug-3',
 #]
 keywords: 'Blinkist, reading'
-description: 'Comment on Blinkist-an app for efficient reading and learning'
+description: 'APP Review: Blinkist - an app for efficient reading'
 about: 'Blinkist'
 ---